Rulesets

 • Review each rule's title and content

-• Edit rules before approving (click the pencil icon)
+• Edit rules before approving (pencil icon)

 • Approve All or Reject All from the header